hdShang/arxiv-daily/docs/cs-AI/2025-09-05/papers/250904844v1-remote-a-unified-multimodal-relation-extraction-framework-with-multi.md

 ---
 layout: default
-title: REMOTE: A Unified Multimodal Relation Extraction Framework with Multilevel Optimal Transport and Mixture-of-Experts
+title: "REMOTE: A Unified Multimodal Relation Extraction Framework with Multilevel Optimal Transport and Mixture-of-Experts"
 ---

 # REMOTE: A Unified Multimodal Relation Extraction Framework with Multilevel Optimal Transport and Mixture-of-Experts